 American pragmatism is a tradition that considers truth to be a function of utility, or, rather, that considers usefulness rather than truth to be a more significant criterion for assessing theories.
 Founding figures of this tradition include William James and Charles Sanders Peirce.
 Besides deduction and induction, Peirce considered "abduction" to be a third form of logic, which resembles hypothetico-deductivism.
 Peirce also founded semiotics, the science of signs, based on a triadic model of the sign.

 Semiotics should be distinguished from semiology, an influential Continental research tradition originating in the structural linguistics of Ferdinand De Saussure, based on a dyadic model of the sign.
 Structuralism applied De Saussure's linguistic theories to many aspects of society and involved, among others, disciplines such as archaeology, anthropology, sociology, psychology, linguistics, literature and cultural studies.
 Structuralists endeavour to discover the deep structures that they believe determine cultural phenomena.
+For instance, in his book entitled Totemism, Lévi-Strauss (1964:102) argues that “Metaphor, the role of which in totemism we have repeatedly underlined, is not a later embellishment of language but is one of its fundamental modes”.
 Structuralism's scientific and universalising pretensions came to be challenged by poststructuralism.

 In the early twentieth century, behaviourism, linked to positivism, attempted to use objective observation and experiments, the methods of natural science, to explain animal and human behaviour, without reference to subjective notions such as mind, cognition, intention, thought, the unconscious and the soul.
 Although behaviourism was, for a time, very influential, particularly in the United States, its limitations were soon exposed.
 The fatal flaw of behaviourism is that it is unable to account for the behaviour of the behavioural scientists themselves.
 Yet every psychological theory should be able to account for itself.